NzoCs/Learning-point-processes/new_ltpp/data/README.md

 # Data Management for Temporal Point Processes

-This directory contains the complete data pipeline for temporal point process modeling in the EasyTPP framework.
+This directory contains the complete data pipeline for temporal point process modeling in the new_ltpp framework.
 It provides comprehensive tools for both generating synthetic data and preprocessing real-world datasets.

 ## Overview